NTiriu/makers-gonna-make-dundee/deel_01.md

 ---

-Als het goed is zie je nu het volgende eindresultaat
+If everything is correct, you should now see the following end result

 <img width="1296" alt="image" src="https://github.com/user-attachments/assets/ed301d95-2f55-4617-a525-a51b25b7fa7e" />

 > [!TIP]
-> Voor de enthousiastelingen, probeer een stijl van [OpenFreeMap](https://openfreemap.org/quick_start/).
+> For the enthusiasts, try a style from [OpenFreeMap](https://openfreemap.org/quick_start/).

 ---

-- [ ] Zorg dat je `index.html` en `main.js` commit en pushed naar de repo.
-Je kan hiervoor `git` in de command line gebruiken of de UI.
+- [ ] Make sure you commit and push `index.html` and `main.js` to the repo.
+You can use `git` in the command line or the UI for this.

 https://github.com/user-attachments/assets/79d99706-0daf-4c27-98e9-39bd2f4bbd26